dylskivanilski/Monopoly-Board-Implementation/DEVLOG.md

 I also added logic to move the player pointer if the player was standing on the node being deleted.

 ---

+## Entry 6 – Testing Edge Cases

+The last step was testing different edge cases to make sure the board remained stable.

+I tested the following scenarios:

+* moving the player on an empty board
+* deleting a node when only one node exists
+* deleting the head node
+* deleting the tail node
+* inserting spaces until the board reaches the 40 space limit

+These tests helped confirm that the circular structure stayed intact and that the board limit was properly enforced.